mickael-guene/fdpic_manifest/README.md

 # ARM FDPIC toolset
- ARm FDPIC toolset implements the so-called ARM FDPIC ABI.
+ ARM FDPIC toolset implements the so-called ARM FDPIC ABI.
 This toolset allows to use shared libraries on MMU-less platforms.
 Using shared libraries allows to reduce memory requirement on the system.
 Indeed code segments are only loaded once in memory and then shared across processes in the system.